containers/toolbox/doc/toolbox-create.1.md

 A toolbox container is an OCI container created from an OCI image.
 On Fedora the base image is known as `fedora-toolbox`.
-If the image is not present locally, then it is pulled from `registry.fedoraproject.org`.
+If the image is not present locally, then it is pulled from a well-known registry like `registry.fedoraproject.org`.
 The base image is locally customized for the current user to create a second image, from which the container is finally created.

 Toolbox containers and images are tagged with the version of the OS that corresponds to the content inside them.
 The user-specific images and the